 Please also speak to your Area Sabbatical Adviser, who will be able to guide you as you make your application and as you seek to make the most of the time.
-Their contact details, along with other information that you will need as you plan your sabbatical, are in the Sabbatical Policy.

 Applications should be made to the sabbatical committee by the end of May in the year preceding the sabbatical.